AsexGenomeEvol/Timema_asex_genomes/side_proj/F_snp_calling_round1/README.md

 ---------

 Base quality scores now being recalibrated, we can perform a definitive round of variant (SNP/indel) calling.
 Explanations about the pipeline are mainly given here : [snp calling (first round)](../D_snp_calling_round0).
-In this section, we only mostly on the differences between the two runs.
+In this section, we mostly emphasise on the differences between the two runs.

 Following commands are given for species '**1_Tdi**' (samples : *Tdi_01*, *Tdi_02*, *Tdi_03*, *Tdi_04*, *Tdi_05*).